gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 instance is unsatisfiable.
 The output of this tool can be used to provide diagnostic feedback to the user to help refactor the program.

-In addition to outputing a `topology.json` providing the assingments of global and function variables, the conflict analyzer can also provide a more detailed version of this file `artifact.json`.
-This file provides the label, level, and enclave assingments to every program element.
+In addition to outputing a `topology.json` providing the assignments of global and function variables, the conflict analyzer can also provide a more detailed version of this file `artifact.json`.
+This file provides the label, level, and enclave assignments to every program element.

 Downstream tools in the CLOSURE toolchain will use the output of the solver to